 Will a Criminal Record Affect My Custody Case in Utah?

-Courts typically are focused on the best interests of the child during a child custody dispute in Utah.
+Courts typically are focused on the best interests of the child during a child custody dispute in Salt Lake City or Utah.
 This means that they will typically award primary custody to the parent who is most fit and able to raise the children.
 However, courts prefer that children have 2 parents, and even if they award primary custody to one parent, they may still award shared custody or visitation rights to the other parent.
 Courts typically only strip a parent of custody rights or limit their custody rights to anything less than shared custody if they see the parent as a risk to the child.